scale-docs/docs/overview/launch-details.md

 * We see the potential for BASE to become the industry’s leading Layer 2 solution.
 We believe being part of this journey will provide immense opportunities for our users.

 * Utilizing the OP Technology Stack, Base Chain presents a unique advantage for our expansion.
 This technology stack has proven efficient and reliable, which aligns with our commitment to offer our community the best experiences in DeFi.

-## Distribution

-As a supporter of EQUAL, you will continue to enjoy the system on FTM.
-We also recognize the value you bring to our platform, and we intend to ensure that your support is well compensated with our dedication to continuing to support the current chain.

-At Equalizer, we firmly believe in acknowledging and rewarding the unwavering support of our community members.
-As we take this leap to Base Chain, our current veEQUAL token holders won’t be left behind.
-Instead, they will be rewarded for their continued support on FTM which will run in tandem with our new deployment.

 ## The Launch Liquidity Sequence